c00ler/transfer-service/README.md

 Request: `POST /api/v1/accounts/:account_id/credit-transactions`

-Request body: JSON document with the following properties:
+Request body: JSON document with the following properties
 - `id` - id of the credit transaction.
 It is used for idempotency.
 It should be a **new random UUID** every time.
 - `amount` - amount to credit in **cents**.